mamoc-repos/MAMoC-Server/README.md

 # MAMoC-Server
-This is the server component of MAMoC, a Multisite Adaptive Mobile Computation Offloading Framework to offload compute-intensive tasks from mobile devices to more powerful surrogates including edge devices and renmote cloud instances.
+This is the server component of MAMoC, Multisite Adaptive Mobile Computation Offloading Framework to offload compute-intensive tasks from mobile devices to more powerful surrogates including nearby devices, edge devices and remote cloud instances.

 ##Setup